 Trade and professional associations are a good place to start if employers are looking for bridging courses or professional development opportunities for employees.
-Professional and trade associations for each occupation are listed on the Department of Immigration and Border Protection website.

 Employers can also find out more about apprenticeships, including training and incentives, and other ways education and training can help develop your workforce by visiting the Department of Education and Training website.